From this page you can find replies to the following frequently asked questions

 You can apply to SECCLO if you are expected to graduate by 31 July.
 In this case, if selected, your selection will be conditional, and you are expected to submit your degree certificate to SECCLO Admissions Office at Aalto University by the given deadline (early August date given in the letter of admission).

-In your application documents, instead of the Bachelor’s degree certificate, you can include an optional statement by your home university confirming your graduation date and that you are in your final year of study.
+In your application documents, instead of the Bachelor’s degree certificate, you can include an optional statement by your home university confirming your graduation date and that you are a final year student.
 You can also include a list of courses to be completed during the final semester and/or a short description of your thesis/final project work, if they are missing from your transcript of records at the time of applying.

-The language test requirement is waived only for those applicants whose higher education degree has been taken at an English-medium programme requiring physical on-site presence at a university in Australia, Canada, Ireland, New Zealand, the United Kingdom, the United States, or an EU/EEA country.
-If the degree was completed in an EU/EEA country, the whole degree must be completed in English.
+The language test requirement is waived only for those applicants whose higher education degree has been taken at an English-medium programme requiring physical on-site presence at a university in Australia, Canada, Ireland, New Zealand, the United Kingdom, the United States, an EU/EEA country or Switzerland.
+A minimum of one half of the degree must be completed in a country and higher education institution that meets the requirements for exempting the applicant from taking an English test.

 The language test requirement is also waived for the degree and exchange students of SECCLO consortium universities (Aalto University, KTH, NTNU, DTU, University of Tartu, and EURECOM).